-A country bar: Located a few minutes west of the Strip at 5012 Arville St. between Tropicana and Reno avenues, Charlie's Las Vegas is a trailblazer as the only gay country bar in Sin City.
+A country bar: Charlie's Las Vegas is the only LGBTQ country bar in Las Vegas.
+But believe us, it's enough.
 There's no better place to corral yourself a cowboy – or at least let one pour you a strong and affordable drink.
 Every Thursday Charlie's holds free line dance lessons from 7:30 – 9:30 p.m.
-There's other entertainment as well.
-On Monday nights enjoy karaoke, on Tuesday nights join in bingo (and get a free shot every time the bingo calling drag queen screws up), and on Sunday nights watch "Charlie's Amazing Drag Revue" with JewDi Vine and Michelle Holliday.
+On Monday nights enjoy karaoke, on Tuesday nights join in bingo (and get a free shot every time the bingo calling drag queen screws up) and on Sunday nights watch "Charlie's Amazing Drag Revue" with JewDi Vine and Michelle Holliday.

-Outlying/neighborhood bars: A leather and Levis bar, Las Vegas Eagle is found at 3420 E. Tropicana Ave. and open 24 hours.
-Famous for its “underwear parties” on Wednesday and Saturday nights, you can also partake in karaoke contests on Tuesday or Thursday evenings or indulge in bagels, bloody Marys, mimosas and other treats on Saturday and Sunday afternoons.
+Outlying/neighborhood bars: Las Vegas Eagle is a leather and Levis bar that's famous for its "Underwear Parties" on Wednesday and Saturday nights.
+It may seem a little odd for a leather and Levis bar to feature underwear parties, but it's sexy people in their underwear, so we're not going to question it.
+If, for whatever reason, that's not your thing, you can also partake in karaoke contests on Tuesday or Thursday evenings or indulge in bagels, bloody Marys, mimosas and other treats on Saturday and Sunday afternoons.

 Q: What shows/attractions should I see while I'm here?

-And when it comes to drag, no one does it better than Frank Marino and his talented cast of female impersonators in "Divas" at The Quad.
+And when it comes to drag, no one does it better than Frank Marino and his talented cast of female impersonators in "Divas" at the LINQ Hotel & Casino.